← Back to Topics

 qsbssection-1202qualified-small-business-stockcapital-gainstax-exclusion

-The interaction between Qualified Small Business Stock (QSBS) benefits and carried interest (profits interests) in partnerships presents one of the most complex and uncertain areas in QSBS taxation.
-While Section 1202(g) provides rules for QSBS held through partnerships, the regulations under Section 1045 create potential limitations for partners holding only profits interests (carried interest) without capital interests.
+The intersection of Qualified Small Business Stock (QSBS) benefits and carried interest in partnerships, specifically profits interests, constitutes a challenging and uncertain domain within QSBS taxation.
+Section 1202(g) delineates rules for QSBS held via partnerships, whereas regulations under Section 1045 introduce potential restrictions for partners possessing only profits interests without capital interests.
+This page delves into the legal framework, regulatory stipulations, and strategic considerations pertinent to carried interest holders aiming to leverage QSBS advantages.

 Understanding Carried Interest (Profits Interest)